eobaditch/MessageBoardForum/README.md

 ### TODO:

 login info:
-usernames and passwords are stored in "users.txt" file (if it doesnt exist do touch users.txt before running) info is saved like:
+user:q  names and passwords are stored in "users.txt" file (if it doesnt exist do touch users.txt before running) info is saved like:
     user1
     password for user1